 The institutional network RUMNET (Recinto Universitario de Mayagüez Network) is the most valuable resource supported by the Center.
 With a strong fiber optic infrastructure interconnecting over 40 buildings throughout the campus, it is part of the Internet 2 project with two Giga-Ethernet connections to connect UPRM to the outside world.
 The Center also supports the most widely deployed wireless network for academic purposes in Puerto Rico, covering the most part of the campus.
 The university community can access information resources, including Internet access wirelessly from almost anywhere, anytime.

-Computing services for the academic users, are offered through the User Support Unit of the Computer Center.
-Consulting and training services, preparation of user guides and manuals, plus the operation of the computer seminars rooms with virtual facilities, are some of the support provided.
+Computing services for the academic users, are offered through the User Support Unit.
+Consulting and training services in academic and administrative tools like WordPress, CMS and the Portal, preparation of online user guides and manuals, academic support to the learning management system (LMS) Moodle and administration of institutional software licensing agreements, are some of the services provided.

 The Analyst/Programming and Systems Units, ensure the flow of information needed for the day to day tasks of the academic and administrative community.
 Also, the Technical Services Unit provide network infrastructure, computer equipment maintenance and repair services, in coordination with other technical personnel around the campus.

 The University covers the operational expenses of the computer network to provide Internet access through the wireless system inside the campus.
-Also, our virtual room and seminars facilities are free of charge, but the user have to apply with anticipation.